 Affidavit of Violation

 Unfortunately, things do happen, and an offender might end up violating their probation terms.
 At this time, the probation officer has the power to fill out an Affidavit of Violation.
 In some cases, if the offender can produce a viable explanation, the officer may not pursue this step, however, the probation officer has authority over the matter.
 If the offender has committed a felony, the Department of Corrections will instead fill out the form.
-At your hearing, there is a chance that you may be required to return to prison to finish out your sentence.
+At your hearing, there is a chance that you may be required to return to prison to finish your sentence.

 You are granted certain rights during a violation hearing.
 These include having an unbiased judge hearing your case, as well as a written notice detailing the exact elements of your violation.
 The best way to ensure that you receive these rights is to hire a qualified Melbourne attorney who has your best interests in mind.

 Depending on the severity of your violation, you may face certain penalties after conviction.
-Because each person has an individual case and situation and punishments can depend on many factors including your criminal history, it is important to seek the legal advice from an attorney for the most accurate advice.
+Because each person has an individual case and situation and punishments can depend on many factors including your criminal history, it is important to seek legal advice from an attorney for the most accurate advice.
 Nevertheless, some examples of penalties can include:

 - Community service